Noupin/atropos/README.md

 This repository includes a minimal framework for bulk uploading short videos with captions to multiple social platforms.
-The orchestrator script scans a folder for video files and paired caption text files, normalises captions, and then uploads the pairs to each enabled platform.
+The orchestrator script scans a folder for video files and paired caption text files, normalizes captions, and then uploads the pairs to each enabled platform.
 All core modules now live under the `server/` directory.
 For example: